 The bullfights are also a big tradition in Terceira but recent events and discussions about whether or not “animal cruelty” should continue as a tradition is a tricky topic I don’t have time to discuss here.
 Nor this is the right forum to do so.
 It is a cultural event that’s important to the majority of the local community, so I’m mentioning it here for what it is.

-What to eat in Terceira island
+Azores food: what to eat in Terceira

 Let me introduce you to the most famous version of “alcatra”: local tender beef, with a sauce enriched with onions, garlic, bay leaves, pepper, and wine, slowly roasted inside a clay pot.
 The secret weapon is the clay pot.
 To dip in that thick sauce, there is nothing better than some slices of “massa sovada” (a typical local sweet bread).
 “Alcatra” doesn’t need a side dish fancier than that.